 Temptation 200's 5th Anniversary!

 Join us Labor Day Weekend 2023 for the 5th annual running of the Temptation 200.
-New for this year, we are adding a 200k Relay Team option.
-Round up a couple friends, do the 50k solo, or try for the full 200k yourself - and spend your last weekend of summer doing what you love - running in the woods and camping.
+New for this year, we are adding a 200k Relay Team option AND a 10K.
+Round up a couple friends, do the 50k solo, the Not at all Tempted 10K, or try for the full 200k yourself - and spend your last weekend of summer doing what you love - running in the woods and camping.

 About the Race